-- Khaki skort or pants with Dennis uniform logo
+- Khaki pants with All Uniform Wear logo

 - Oxford white short-sleeve shirt

 - Navy vest with embroidery

 - Black belt (with pants only)

-- White crew socks (Dennis Uniform)
+- White crew socks (All Uniform Wear)

-Girls skorts and PE shorts may not be rolled up or shortened in any way and must pass the "fingertip test."
+PE shorts may not be rolled up or shortened in any way and must pass the "fingertip test."
 The hem of the garment must reach the tips of the fingers when a student is standing straight, and arms/hands are placed by their side.

-Girl Shoes - may be purchased at Dennis uniform or any retail store
+Girl Shoes - may be purchased at All Uniform Wear or any retail store

-• Black Penny Loafer
+Black Penny Loafer